daveho/RandomStuff/Episode0a/README.md

 If you're using Windows, then I believe your `Arduino` directory will be in your `My Documents` folder.
-If you create a `libraries` folder (if it doesn't already exist) and then copy the `m48t59y` directory there, that should work.
+If you create a `libraries` folder within the `Arduino` directory (if it doesn't already exist) and then copy the `m48t59y` directory there, that should work.

 These are the sketches: